EnumeratedDev/bpm-utils/README.md

 ```
 bpm-package
 ```
-7) The `bpm-package` command will output a binary bpm archive which can be installed by BPM using `bpm install <file.bpm>`.
+7) The `bpm-package` command will output a source bpm archive (and binary if passed the '-c' flag) which can be installed by BPM using `bpm install <file.bpm>`.
 If you are operating inside a BPM repository created using `bpm-repo` the file will automatically be moved to the binary subdirectory of your package repository